Hemp-Derived CBD

 -

-Will physical therapy be required after surgery?Getting full range of motion, strength, and flexibility back after surgery is vital to a proper rehabilitation and usually takes time.
-That is where pre-operative exercise, education, and post-operative physical therapy programs come in – to ensure you are physically and emotionally prepared for surgery and to maximize your recovery after surgery.
-A large number of orthopedic surgeries require post-operative physical therapy in order to assist patients in regaining range of motion, strength and stability to their affected body part.
+Is physical therapy necessary after surgery?Yes, physical therapy is often necessary after surgery to regain full range of motion, strength, and flexibility.
+Pre-operative exercise, education, and post-operative physical therapy programs are essential to ensure you are prepared for surgery and to maximize your recovery.
 The duration of post-operative therapy depends on the extent of the pre-operative condition and the surgery performed.
-For more information about our on-site physical therapy team, click here .
+For more information about our on-site physical therapy team, please visit our page at www.arthritisandsports.com/physical-therapy

 -